- Fragile X-associated Disorders

 - Support the NFXF

-Below you will find blog posts of Hope & Inspiration written from some of the strong and distinctive voices within the Fragile X community.
-We added this section as part of the Fragile X Awareness Day Campaign for 2012.
+Below you will find personal stories of Hope & Inspiration written from some of the strong and distinctive voices within the Fragile X community.
 Our goal is to continue to provide readers with stories that not only inspire but also inform and educate—sometimes with poignant, uplifting tales and other times with helpful tips and lessons about all facets of Fragile X-associated Disorders.
 Our writers will come from all walks of life: parents, grandparents, mothers, fathers, self-advocates, siblings.
 These stories inspire us at the NFXF to continue fostering the awareness that has done so much to lift up this uncommonly dedicated and involved community.

-Please come back often, as we will continue to update this site with more posts through Fragile X Awareness Month and beyond!
+Please come back often, as we will continue to update this site with more posts.